Mariocbneto/Data-Analytics---Crime-Data-Brazil/README.md

-# Data-Analytics Crime Data Brazil
+# Data Analytics Crime Data Brazil

 This project explores crime data in Brazil, focusing on the years 2011 and 2016.
 It includes data cleaning, visualization with heatmaps, and analysis of crime trends over time.